Resources: How to Take Extinction Off Your Plate

 In a world with more than 7.5 billion people — and growing — the toll on wildlife is impossible to ignore.
 Animals and plants are being driven to extinction at unprecedented rates by habitat loss, pollution and climate change.
 Most scientists believe we’re in the sixth mass planetary extinction crisis and the first one caused by homo sapiens through our species’ rampant population growth and voracious consumption habits.
 One of the biggest threats to other forms of life, and to the planet’s natural systems, comes from meat production.
 (Learn more about the impact of meat production on the environment.)

 By choosing to incorporate more plant-based meals for you and your family, you can take extinction off your plate.
 The more you reduce your meat consumption, the more you’ll have a positive impact on saving wildlife, habitat and the planet, with an entirely plant-based diet having the smallest environmental footprint.
 We’re in this together — and together we can shrink the demand for meat before it’s too late for wildlife.

-Cutting just one-third of the meat from your diet can save as much as 340,667 gallons of water, more than 4,000 square feet of land, and the greenhouse gas equivalent of driving 2,700 fewer miles per year.
+Cutting half of the meat and dairy from your diet can save as much as 511,000 gallons of water, more than 6,000 square feet of land, and the greenhouse gas equivalent of driving 4,000 fewer miles per year.

 Learn more and take the pledge for an Earth-friendly diet.

 The less beef, chicken, pork and other meat you consume, the greater the positive impact on the planet and other species.
 We know that changing your diet can feel challenging, which is why we’ve provided resources below to help get you started.
 Not sure if you’re ready to take the plunge of reducing your meat consumption by half?
 Start with one meal a week.
 If every American eliminated meat just one night a week, the emissions savings would be like taking 30 million to 40 million cars off the road for a year.
 Check out our Extinction Facts labels to learn more.